The Grammar Level

 1st Grade Curriculum

-First-grade students see God' story unfold in the New Testament, and further develop phonics, spelling, and reading skills through direct instruction.
-Students study early American history and strengthen their basic skills using manipulatives.
+First-grade students see God’s story unfold in the New Testament, and further develop phonics, spelling, and reading skills through direct instruction.
+Students study early American history and strengthen their basic math skills using manipulatives.

 View Curriculum